balamaci/presentations/git/cheatsheet/readme.md

       $ git log master..feature - shows commits which are in feature but not in master, so C,B,A

       This means the order of the range matters and thus it's called an asymetric log.

       However doing a 3 point range for the log like:

-      $ git log master...feature - would
+      $ git log master...feature

-             H--I--J  topicB
+      - would return C,B,A,F,G and would be the same as H--I--J  topicB
             /
             | E---F---G  topicA